State Grid Corporation of China: Other countries

 In Portugal, State Grid has a 25% stake in REN since the second stage of its privatization (in 2012–2014).

 In Australia, State Grid owns a 41% stake in ElectraNet, a 19.9% stake in AusNet Services, and 60% stake in Jemena.

-In Brazil, State Grid acquired the control of CPFL Energia S.A. for the equivalent of US$3.4 billion in 2017.
-State Grid built the 2000 km Ultra High Voltage power line delivering hydropower to the megacities Rio de Janeiro and Sao Paolo.
+In Brazil, State Grid is involved in developing, building, and operating hydropower facilities.
+State Grid acquired the control of CPFL Energia S.A. for the equivalent of US$3.4 billion in 2017.
+State Grid built the 2000 km Ultra High Voltage power line delivering hydropower to the megacities Rio de Janeiro and São Paulo.

 In Chile, State Grid acquired Chilquinta Energía, the third-largest distributor of electricity in Chile, and Tecnored SA, which provides construction services to Chilquinta, from U.S. power company Sempra Energy.
 The deal was closed on June 24, 2020.
 On 13 November 2020, it was announced that State Grid had reached an agreement to acquire Compañia General de Electricidad (CGE), the largest distribution of electricity in this country.

+In Italy, State Grid owns 35% stake in CDP Reti, which owns a third of Italy's power and gas grid operators Terna and Snam.